pady3w/Parser-Project/README.md

 python ParserProject.py project_deliverable_3.py

 The generated parse tree is shown in the terminal.
+An example of this full tree is shown in "Printed Tree.pdf".

 4) Video Link